augsmachado/cpp_number_missing/README.md

 3. The system shows a table with 99 numbers and the question: "**What number is missing?**".
 4. The user enters your numeric answer between 1 and 100.
 5. If the answer is correct, the user starts a new level.
 However, if the answer is incorrect, the system shows a message: "**You lose!
 Want to play again?
 Yes [y] or no [n]?**".
 If yes, starts a new game.
-6. To win, the user needs to hit 10 numbers in sequence.
+6. To win, the user needs to hit occult number of your screen.